Pope Pontian

 Pope Pontian (Pontianus; died October 235) was the bishop of Rome from 21 July 230 to 28 September 235.
 In 235, during the persecution of Christians in the reign of the Emperor Maximinus Thrax, Pontian was arrested and sent to the island of Sardinia.

 He abdicated to make the election of a new pope possible.
-When Pontian resigned on 28 September 235, he was the first pope to do so.
-It allowed an orderly transition in the Church of Rome and so ended a schism that had existed in the Church for eighteen years.
+Resigning on 28 September 235, he was the first pope to do so.
+This allowed an orderly transition in the Church of Rome and so ended a schism that had existed in the Church for eighteen years.
 Some accounts say he was beaten to death only weeks after his arrival on Sardinia.

+Pontian is venerated as a saint in both the Catholic and Eastern Orthodox churches.

 Life

 A little more is known of Pontian than his predecessors, apparently from a lost papal chronicle that was available to the compiler of the Liberian Catalogue of the bishops of Rome, written in the fourth century.
 The Liber Pontificalis states that he was a Roman citizen and that his father's name was Calpurnius.
 Early Church historian Eusebius wrote that his pontificate lasted six years.

 Pontian's pontificate was initially relatively peaceful under the reign of the tolerant Emperor Severus Alexander.
 He presided over the Roman synod which approved Origen's expulsion and deposition by Pope Demetrius I of Alexandria in 230 or 231.
 According to Eusebius, the next emperor, Maximinus, overturned his predecessor's policy of tolerance towards Christianity.
 Both Pope Pontian and the Antipope Hippolytus of Rome were arrested and exiled to labor in the mines of Sardinia, generally regarded as a death sentence.

 In light of his sentence, Pontian resigned, the first pope to do so, so as to allow an orderly transition in the Church of Rome, on 28 September 235.
 This date was recorded in the Liberian Catalogue and is notable for being the first full date of a papal reign given by contemporaries.
 This action ended a schism that had existed in the Church for eighteen years.
 Pontian was beaten to death with sticks.
-Neither Hippolytus nor Pontian survived, possibly reconciling with one another there or in Rome before their deaths.
-Pontian died in October 235.
+He died in October 235.
+Like Pontian, Hippolytus did not survive his exile.
+The two may have reconciled with one another in Rome or in Sardinia before their deaths.